stanier/stanier/README.md

 ## What do I do?

-I am a junior Linux Systems administrator.
+I am a junior HPC Linux Systems administrator.

 ## What does that mean?